 As well as appearing for British Airways in the injunction claim up to and including the Court of Appeal in Malone & Ors v British Airways Plc ICR 125, Andrew has acted for a variety of leading employers in relation to restrictive covenant disputes including team moves.
 He appeared in World Fuel Services v Aegean Marine Petroleum in which Blair J granted a springboard injunction against a marine fuel company based on a breach of confidence.

-Andrew has been busy with a number of substantial restrictive covenant injunctions in the High Court, acting both for major businesses and for individuals.
+Andrew continues to be busy with a number of substantial restrictive covenant injunctions in the High Court, acting both for major businesses and for individuals.
 He acted for leading patent attorneys in a confidentiality injunction claim and for an international engineering company restraining activity outside the UK, as a well as a mortgage broker moving to a new employer.
 He has acted in obtaining and resisting High Court freezing injunctions involving disputes over security for costs, fortification and non-disclosure issues as well as a number of confidentiality injunctions.

 He speaks regularly at seminars and conferences and writes for legal publications on the topic of employment and commercial injunctions, including Lexis Nexis Webinars and for the New Law Journal.
 He is an editor of Bean on Injunctions.Close

 Dismissals & Employment RightsAdd to Portfolio